 Alternate dimensions and split timelines are commonplace in comics, but we didn't always have a succinct name for them.
 When writer Brian Augustyn and artist/Hellboy creator Mike Mignola came up with Gotham By Gaslight back in 1989, the term "Elseworlds" didn't exist.
 It was the success of this graphic novella that inspired the creation of the label and the dozens of comics since.
 Much of its success can be attributed to its premise; it's brilliant in its simplicity, while also kind of sounding like an episode of The Big Bang Theory where Sheldon hotboxes the comic book store broom closet: "What if it's Batman, but like, 100 years ago?"

 The murky cobblestone streets of the Victorian era fit perfectly with the Dark Knight vibe.
 His look didn't even need to change much, minus a few visible seams in the cloth and a steampunkian edge to his gadgets.
 And one of the best parts about late 19th Century Batman is that the very nature of the time period ensures a bit more mystique.
-Without any form of timely mass media beyond newspapers, the ignorant old-timey populace has no choice than to consider Batman a vague but threatening myth, like Spring-heeled Jack or the female orgasm.
+Without any form of timely mass media beyond newspapers, the ignorant old-timey populace has no choice than to consider Batman a vague but threatening myth, like Spring-heeled Jack.

 Though Gotham By Gaslight teases us with ye olde versions of Batman's classic rogues -- Harvey Dent and the Joker both get insubstantial cameos -- the real villain of the story is Jack the Ripper.
 Having already completed his murder spree in England, the Ripper got away scot-free and managed to fire up a serial killer reboot in Gotham.
 A manhunt ensues, and one primary suspect emerges: Bruce Wayne. *Cue dramatic organ music*.